 You need this Neapolitan Pound Cake Baked Alaska in your life!
 Piled high with fluffy toasted meringue.
-Uses a frozen pound cake and couldn’t be easier!
+It uses a frozen pound cake and couldn’t be easier!

 I am excited to share with you some recipes inspired by my recent Panama Canal cruise with Princess Cruises.
 This was a hosted event.
 All opinions, photos, and recipes are my own.
 This is my final Princess cruise inspired recipe for this time, and OH what a special recipe it is!
 Let me tell you about the night I ALMOST had Baked Alaska…

 The dining room had an “American” themed dinner planned with meatloaf, mashed potatoes, turkey, and so much more.
-This was the final night of our 10 day Panama Canal cruise and we were feeling so relaxed and pampered.
-As we were enjoying our meal an announcement was made to please turn our attention to the kitchen doors, and much to our surprise and delight men and women began pouring out all of them dancing around holding Baked Alaska piled high with the most perfectly toasted fluffy meringue!
-It was so incredible and sweet, sweet perfection.
+This was the final night of our 10 day Panama Canal cruise, and we were feeling relaxed and pampered.
+As we were enjoying our meal, an announcement was made to please turn our attention to the kitchen doors, and much to our surprise and delight, men and women began pouring out, all of them dancing around holding Baked Alaska piled high with the most perfectly toasted fluffy meringue!

 You guys… I was too full to eat it!!
 Seriously too, too full from 10 days of indulging in dessert every day.
-Even though we took advantage of the exercise room and we booked ACTIVE excursions I just couldn’t handle one more dessert.
-My husband happily took my portion and I vowed to recreate an inspired recipe at home.
+Even though we took advantage of the exercise room and we booked ACTIVE excursions, I couldn’t handle one more dessert.
+My husband happily took my portion, and I vowed to recreate an inspired recipe at home.

-When ready to serve you’re going to make some meringue.
-There are lots of ways to make meringue.
-Of course I used the easiest method, a meringue powder that you whip up with sugar and water.
+When ready to serve, you’re going to make some meringue.
+There are a few ways to make the meringue.
+The easiest method is to use a meringue powder that you whip up with sugar and water.
 Seriously don’t be scared of this step!
+You can find meringue powder at most craft and baking supply stores (like Michael’s and Joanne’s).
 I’ll post a link to it at the bottom as well.

-Next you get to torch it!
+Glory, hallelujah!
+Let’s take a moment to really appreciate that toasted meringue.
 It’s like a giant, glorious marshmallow created just for you.
-Except it’s full of cake and ice cream so it’s the definition of literal perfection.
+Except it’s full of cake and ice cream, so it’s the definition of perfection.

 Pound Cake Baked Alaska

-- 1 16oz frozen pound cake, thawed (such as Sara Lee)
+- 16 oz frozen pound cake, thawed, (such as Sara Lee)